 - Demonstrate, through written and oral argument and evaluation, a basic understanding of the ‘theoretical toolbox’ scholars use to understand foreign policy

-- Analyse, in written and oral arguments, current or historical events using theories of foreign policy
+- Analyze, in written and oral arguments, current or historical events using theories of foreign policy

-- Find and analyse primary sources in foreign policy
+- Find and analyze primary sources in foreign policy

 The Fine Print

 By registering in this course you agree to be familiar with and to abide by the University’s policies on academic offences and plagiarism, as well as the expectations set on the course website, on this syllabus, on individual assignments, and below:

 Academic Integrity: In order to maintain a culture of academic integrity, members of the University of Waterloo are expected to promote honesty, trust, fairness, respect and responsibility.

 Discipline: A student is expected to know what constitutes academic integrity, to avoid committing academic offences, and to take responsibility for his/her actions.
 A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about “rules” for group work/collaboration should seek guidance from the course professor, academic advisor, or the Undergraduate Associate Dean.
 When misconduct has been found to have occurred, disciplinary penalties will be imposed under Policy 71 – Student Discipline.
 For information on categories of offenses and types of penalties, students should refer to Policy 71 - Student Discipline.